Student Historian Program

 The Student Historian program has two sessions per year: Academic Year and Summer.
 Upcoming programs will be from July 2014 through August 2014, and from November 2014- June 2015.
-The program is full for the 2013-14 Academic Year.
+The program is full for Summer 2014.

 For more information about the Student Historian program, upcoming dates, and how to apply, click here.

 Get to know the Student Historians as they highlight their favorite pieces from New-York Historical's collections, document the progress of their projects, and share current happenings on the Student Historian blog.

 “Like” us on Facebook to see Student Historian posts!

 - U.S. History Exam Review Catalog with object-based summaries, frequently tested content, and corresponding practice text questions [PDF], created by 2013-14 Student Historians